 By the mid-2000’s, based on studies from our group and others, it became clear that familial DCM had a genetic basis even though only a fraction of genetic cause of FDC had been identified.
 Based on our preliminary data 2004-2008 (summarized in 2009), we developed the hypothesis that all DCM, whether familial or non-familial, had a genetic basis.
 It also became clear that to test this hypothesis we would need a much larger cohort of DCM patients and families.
 For this reason Dr Hershberger created the DCM consortium concept in late 2008, and from 2009-2011 recruited 5 sites and wrote research applications to fund a major DCM discovery study.
 Please see Our History for more detail.
 Once at the Ohio State University in 2012, Dr Hershberger placed renewed emphasis on testing this general hypothesis.
-Congruent with the explosion of next generation sequencing capabilities for clinical and research purposes, including exome and genome sequencing, and the rapidly emerging potential of precision medicine (see What is Precision Medicine), the DCM Consortium was expanded again and the Precision Medicine Study was conceived and developed from 2013-2015.
+With the availability of exome and genome sequencing, and the rapid emergence of precision medicine (see What is Precision Medicine), the DCM Consortium was expanded again and the Precision Medicine Study was conceived and developed from 2013-2015.

 The DCM Consortium